200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-SomethingWrong.md

 Preparation:
-The oldest player picks up an object (lamp, book, uncle...): “Something's wrong with [this].”
+The oldest player picks up an object (lamp, book, uncle...): â€œSomething's wrong with [this].â€

 Round 1: